Vannevar Bush: Memex concept

 Bush introduced the concept of the memex during the 1930s, which he imagined as a form of memory augmentation involving a microfilm-based "device in which an individual stores all his books, records, and communications, and which is mechanized so that it may be consulted with exceeding speed and flexibility.
 It is an enlarged intimate supplement to his memory."
 He wanted the memex to emulate the way the brain links data by association rather than by indexes and traditional, hierarchical storage paradigms, and be easily accessed as "a future device for individual use ... a sort of mechanized private file and library" in the shape of a desk.
 The memex was also intended as a tool to study the brain itself.
+The structure of memex is considered a precursor to the World Wide Web.

 After thinking about the potential of augmented memory for several years, Bush set out his thoughts at length in "As We May Think", predicting that "wholly new forms of encyclopedias will appear, ready made with a mesh of associative trails running through them, ready to be dropped into the memex and there amplified".
 "As We May Think" was published in the July 1945 issue of The Atlantic.
 A few months later, Life magazine published a condensed version of "As We May Think", accompanied by several illustrations showing the possible appearance of a memex machine and its companion devices.

 Shortly after "As We May Think" was originally published, Douglas Engelbart read it, and with Bush's visions in mind, commenced work that would later lead to the invention of the mouse.
 Ted Nelson, who coined the terms "hypertext" and "hypermedia", was also greatly influenced by Bush's essay.

 "As We May Think" has turned out to be a visionary and influential essay.
 In their introduction to a paper discussing information literacy as a discipline, Bill Johnston and Sheila Webber wrote in 2005 that:

 Bush was concerned that information overload might inhibit the research efforts of scientists.
 Looking to the future, he predicted a time when "there is a growing mountain of research.
 But there is increased evidence that we are being bogged down today as specialization extends.
 The investigator is staggered by the findings and conclusions of thousands of other workers."